How to Block Inappropriate Websites on Your Phone: A Parent’s Guide

 • Have open discussions about internet safety with your child, reinforcing the importance of following the rules.

 • Consider using more robust parental control apps that offer advanced features like monitoring, alerts, and usage reports.
-Gigabit IQ’s Wi-Fi Optimisation Service can also help ensure a stable connection, making it easier to manage these controls effectively.
+These tools can also help ensure a stable connection, making it easier to manage these controls effectively.

-By proactively addressing these common issues and leveraging Gigabit IQ’s services, you can learn how to block inappropriate websites on phone while enhancing the effectiveness of your website blocking measures to help ensure your child’s safety online.
+By proactively addressing these common issues and leveraging Gigabit IQ’s services, you can enhance the effectiveness of your website blocking measures to help ensure your child’s safety online.
 Remember, you’re not alone in this journey; together, we can create a safer online environment for your family.

 Parent Troubleshooting Website Blocking